Maintenance: Value potential

-As systems get more costly, and instrumentation and information systems tend to become cheaper and more reliable, CBM becomes an important tool for running a plant or factory in an optimal manner.
+As systems get more costly, and equipment and information systems tend to become cheaper and more reliable, CBM becomes an important tool for running a plant or factory in an optimal manner.
 Better operations will lead to lower production cost and lower use of resources.
-And lower use of resources may be one of the most important differentiators in a future where environmental issues become more important by the day.
+Lower use of resources may be one of the most important differentiators in a future where environmental issues become more important by the day.

 Another scenario where value can be created is by monitoring the health of a car motor.
 Rather than changing parts at predefined intervals, the car itself can tell you when something needs to be changed based on cheap and simple instrumentation.

-It is Department of Defense policy that condition-based maintenance (CBM) be "implemented to improve maintenance agility and responsiveness, increase operational availability, and reduce life cycle total ownership costs".
+It is US Department of Defense policy that condition-based maintenance (CBM) be "implemented to improve maintenance agility and responsiveness, increase operational availability, and reduce life cycle total ownership costs".

 Advantages and disadvantages

 CBM has some advantages over planned maintenance: